HPI-Information-Systems/MELArt/README.md

 2. `get_artpedia_depicted.sh`: This script first creates a text file to filter the Wikidata dump by qid, and then creates a ndjson file with the information from the depicted entities from the Wikidata dump.

+3. `text_matcher.py`: matches the labels of the depcited entities in the visual and contextual sentences.

 - text_matcher.py: matches the labels of the depcited entities in the visual and contextual sentences.